Ethiopian civil conflict (2018–present): Wolayita Zone

-Course of the war
+In the Gurage Zone, there is a call for gurage region since November 2018.
+This was following two times zonal council approvals calls for making a separate region for the Gurage people in the same fashion as the Sidama region for the Sidama people.

 Tigray Region

 The Tigray Regional Government was led by the Tigray People's Liberation Front (TPLF), which formerly dominated the Ethiopian People's Revolutionary Democratic Front coalition.
 Hostilities between the central government and the TPLF escalated after the TPLF rejected the federal government's decision to postponing August 2020 elections to mid-2021 as a result of the COVID-19 pandemic, accusing the government of violating the Ethiopian constitution.

 The TPLF carried out its own regional elections, winning all contested seats in the region's parliament.
-In the months before November 2020, Mr. Abiy moved troops toward Tigray and sent military cargo planes into Eritrea.
+In the months before November 2020, Abiy moved troops toward Tigray and sent military cargo planes into Eritrea.
 Behind closed doors, his advisers and military generals debated the merits of a conflict.
 Those who disagreed were fired, interrogated at gunpoint or forced to leave.

-By 31 October, the TDF had claimed to have taken the strategically located city of Kombolcha, 380 kilometres from Addis Ababa, as well as the nearby city of Dessie.
-The government denied the claims, reporting that fighting was still going on in and around the two cities.
-The Ethiopian government further claimed that as the TDF entered Kombolcha, they massacred more than 100 youths.
-TPLF spokesperson Getachew Reda denied the claim.

 After attacks on the Northern Command by armed forces loyal to the TPLF, which the TPLF called a pre-emptive strike, the Ethiopian National Defense Force (ENDF) launched an offensive, capturing Mekelle, the capital of Tigray in November 2020.
 The ENDF was assisted by forces from neighboring Eritrea.